lidofinance/lido-ethereum-sdk/packages/sdk/README.md

 #### Important notes

-**toBlock** is capped by last indexed block in subgraph.
+**to** is capped by last indexed block in subgraph.
 Block number is available in result object by `lastIndexedBlock`.

 ```ts
 const lidoSDK = new LidoSDK({